 Unfortunately many schools, colleges, and workplaces block Facebook in an effort to limit bandwidth use as well as to make sure people concentrate on their core tasks and remain undistracted.
 Some countries like China and North Korea have banned the service completely.
 Others, like Saudi Arabia, Dubai, Abu Dhabi, and Qatar restrict the use of Facebook Messenger in order to prevent residents from accessing the voice and video chat features.
 The only way to get around this is by installing a VPN.

 Short for Virtual Private Network, a VPN masks your true location by encrypting all the traffic flowing to and from your device and tunneling it via an intermediary server.
-Network administrators will be unable to determine your browsing activity.
-Hence even if you’re logged on to your college or work wifi, using a VPN will help you unblock Facebook.
+Network administrators will be unable to see your online browsing activity.
+Hence even if you’re logged on to your college or work wifi, using a VPN will help you unblock Facebook messenger and the Facebook app.

-This article gets into plenty of detail on each of the providers we feature below, but in case you only have time for a quick summary, here’s our list of the best VPNs for unblocking Facebook:
+This article gets into plenty of detail on each of the providers we feature below, but in case you only have time for a quick summary, below is our list of the best VPNs for unblocking Facebook.

-- CyberGhost Budget-friendly with easy to use apps that are great for VPN first-timers.
+- CyberGhost Another good value option with easy to use apps that are great for VPN first-timers.
 Some of the fastest servers we’ve tested.

 - IPVanish Speedy and secure service you can rely on.
 Apps have good privacy features and are remote-control friendly.